 Tony Ackerman, Ph.D, Chair, Upper School Department of Fine Arts, International School of Prague

-I collect lots of materials from my travels – souvenirs, authentic realia, etc. – and I also invest in a lot of materials.
-I believe the classroom should be a “walk-in encyclopaedia” for children.
+I travel about ten times a year!
+However, I never stop thinking about teaching.
+I collect lots of materials from my travels – souvenirs, authentic realia, toys and books, natural souvenirs like red sand from Arizona, black magnetized sand from Milos island in Greece, rocks and minerals from geologically interesting places like Iceland, fossils from the Atlas Mountains in Morocco … to give the children a taste of adventure in the real world and a genuine, hands-on experience.
+I believe the classroom should be a “walk-in encyclopedia” for children.
 Children should be inspired by the environment as soon as they walk in the door.
-They should want, on their own, without obligation or even suggestion, to go straight to the things that interest them, to the parts of the room that they find fascinating, and learn things based their self-motivated observation.
+They should want, during their free time, to come visit me, and to go straight to the things that interest them, to the parts of the room that they find fascinating, and learn things based their self-motivated observation.

 I place a HUGE emphasis on lessons in which kids learn geography and world cultures.
-I always tell parents, colleagues and the kids themselves: “Chci, aby mé žáci byli kulturní” (“I want my pupils to be cultured.”)
+I remember in one of my favorite schools, a Czech Montessori school in Prague, telling parents, colleagues and the kids themselves: “Chci, aby mé žáci byli kulturní” (“I want my pupils to be cultured.”)

-A great classroom should have many options for children and it should be set up to inspire and engage their interest in world culture – and incidentally, learn the basics of many disciplines – even with little previous practice – to present a geographical location in the English language.
-My priority is not linguistic perfection but rather, an instilled interest in the topic and an ability to present it in English to those who are watching.
+A great classroom should have many options for children and it should be set up to inspire and engage their interest in world culture – and incidentally, learn the basics of many disciplines – to present a geographical location in the English language.
+My priority is not linguistic perfection but rather, an amazing experience for my students, one they will never forget.
+My goal is inspired interest in the topic and an ability to present it in English to those who are watching.

 In this post, children as young as six present the following cities / destinations: Prague, London, Paris and the USA – with the exception of the video below, where first grade boys show their learning of the world’s continents, the division between Europe and Asia, and also a few countries: